saucelabs/elemental-next/frontend/tips/65-highlight-elements/_csharp.md

----
-language: csharp
-level: 2
-hide_sidebar: true
-publish_date: 2016-06-13
-last_update:
-  date: 2023-03-30
----

-## A Solution

-By leveraging some simple JavaScript and CSS styling, we can highlight the element on the page that we're targeting.
-This way we can visually inspect it to make sure it is the one that we want.

-Let's take a look at an example.

 ## Example

 First let's include our requisite classes for our test framework (e.g., `NUnit.Framework`), driving the browser with Selenium (e.g., `OpenQA.Selenium`, etc.), access to C# collections (e.g., `System.Collections.Generic`), and start our class off with some setup and teardown methods.